- Is Blyth-Templeton Academy a college prep school?

 We offer college counseling for grades 9 through 12.
 Our college counselor works one-on-one with each student and family to develop an individualized plan that reflects the goals and aspirations of the student.

 - How do I apply?
 Is there a fee to apply?

 $14,775 to families that pay in full by April 16, 2018 (please refer to our tuition for more details).
 With private school tuition outpacing inflation for decades, we see an enormous opportunity to make private education more accessible to families.
 The two top drivers of cost in most schooling models are people and buildings.
 Rather than putting tuition toward building and maintaining expensive facilities and grounds, we use the city as our campus, focusing our budget on hiring the best full-time and part-time teachers.

 School supplies, special events (ex.
 Commencement), metro card fees, and a laptop device are not included.
 Instead of using textbooks, students and teachers use open sources and online resources.

 Yes.
 We fully appreciate that tuition just less than $15,000 is still unattainable to many families.
 Please see this page for additional details.

 - Where do BTA students live and how do students get to school?

-BTA students live in all parts of the DMV metropolitan area (click here to see a google map of where BTA families past and present live).
+BTA students live in all parts of the DMV metropolitan area.
+Click here and zoom in to see a google map of where BTA families past and present live (red) and where they previously went to school (green).
 They walk, take the metro, ride the bus and commute by car.
 Eastern Market Metro Station is one block away and the 695 Southeast Freeway is 3 blocks away.

 - Is BTA accredited?

-BTA is in the process of completing Middle States Colleges Association of Colleges and Schools accreditation and has been recommended for accreditation, which should be finalized this spring.
+Yes.
+BTA is accredited by Middle States Colleges Association of Colleges and Schools.
 BTA has been approved for operation in the District of Columbia by the Office of the State Superintendent of Education.